The Bottom Line (venue): History

 In 2003, due to rent increases from its landlord New York University, the club owed $190,000 in back rent, plus several hundred thousand dollars in other expenses, and was threatened with eviction.
 Fans started a petition on a "Save the Bottom" website in support of the club.
 Bruce Springsteen offered to pay the club's back rent if NYU and the owners could settle on a lease.
 Sirius Satellite Radio offered the same, but rather than risk a takeover, Pepper and Snadowsky closed the club before they could be kicked out.
 The last Bottom Line show was on January 22, 2004, just shy of the club's 30th anniversary.
 The building now houses NYU classrooms.

 Pepper and Snadowsky attempted to find another venue to carry the Bottom Line name.
 The club continued to maintain a website with its official history.
-From 2005 through 2013, the site was updated annually on February 12 (anniversary of the club's opening), with a letter detailing their current progress.
+From 2005 through 2013, the site was updated annually on February 12 (the anniversary of the club's opening), with a letter detailing their current progress.
 In February 2007 they announced plans to release a box set of archival recordings on Koch Records.
 In 2011 they announced the box set was in "limbo" pending settling of performance rights issues, and the search was continuing for a new location.
 Snadowsky died in February 2013 from complications of diabetes.
-The website was last updated in February of 2013 and was no longer up by February of 2020.
+The website was last updated in February 2013 and was no longer up by February 2020.